 LOVE is patient and kind so WALK bearing with one another.

-Bear with in the original language means to hold up or keep back from falling, to bear patiently and is spoken of having patience with the errors of weaknesses of others.
+Bear with, in the original language means to hold up or keep back from falling, to bear patiently is spoken of having patience with the errors of weaknesses of others.
 It implies the idea of giving another person/believer room to grow in their faith and their walk.

 How exactly are we to bear with one another?

 If we compare Ephesians 4:1-3 with a complementary verse in Colossians 3:12, we find the reminder that we are God’s chosen ones who are beloved.
 We see that bearing with involves compassionate hearts, kindness, humility, gentleness/meekness, and patience.

 Put on then, as God’s chosen ones, holy and beloved, compassionate hearts, kindness, humility, meekness, and patience… —Colossians 3:12

 These words in the original language give us further insight into how we are to bear with one another…even when it’s hard!